Edyta Górniak (album)

-Edyta Górniak is the self-titled second studio album and first international album by Polish singer Edyta Górniak.
+Edyta Górniak is the second studio album and first international album by Polish singer Edyta Górniak.
 It was released in Japan under the name Kiss Me, Feel Me.

 Reception

 The eponymous album sold more than 150,000 copies worldwide and was successful in Japan, South Africa, and Europe.
 It was certified a Platinum album by the Polish Society of the Phonographic Industry (ZPAV) in 1998.